kasarama/Flow2Week2/README.md

 In this repository :
   - tasks from Tueasday
   - tasks from Wednesday
-  - task from Thuersday : frontend
+  - task from Thursday : http://flow2week2day4.surge.sh/ (bootstrap doesn't seemt work as it does local)

 Backend (deployed) from previous week:
   -  https://selself.com/person/